cancel

 Ref: Five Tips from NASA for Photographing a Total Solar Eclipse - NASA

 Such warnings have not been limited to MILCs, or even DSLRs - they have been relevant for as long as photographers have had the ability to photograph the sun.
 However, cameras are not simply just magnifying glasses.
 They have a wide range of focal lengths that can reduce the size of the sun to a tiny fraction and intensity of what we can see with the naked eye, and they have usually multiple layers of coatings to reduce glare.
 Finally, they have an aperture to cut down the total amount of light reaching the viewing mechanism or sensor.
-MILCs have the ability to automatically close the sensor to reduce light intensity, and many actually have a mechanical shutter.
+MILCs have the ability to automatically close the aperture to reduce light intensity, and many actually have a mechanical shutter to further protect the sensor.

-As far as lasers are concerned there have been numerous instances of people shining lasers at aircraft where the pilots have been temporarily blinded by the intensity of the light and that is without magnification - there are legal measures and penalties against doing so; and for laser lights at a show, that is something the performers need to control under health and safety legislation for each country, and anyone photographing them would be wise to avoid looking into them as previously explained.
-Again it's not so much a case of the viewing device as the common-sense measures of protection.
-In line with other countries NZ has brought in legal measures to control high-powered lasers, including importing for shows:
+As far as lasers are concerned there have been numerous instances of people shining lasers at aircraft where the pilots have been temporarily blinded by the intensity of the light, and that is without magnification - there are legal measures and penalties against doing so.
+For laser lights at a show, that is something the performers need to control under health and safety legislation for each country, and anyone photographing them would be wise to avoid looking into them as previously explained.
+Again it's not so much a case of the viewing device as the common-sense measures of protection and accident prevention.
+In line with other countries, NZ has brought in legal measures to control high-powered lasers, including importing for shows to quote from the legislation:

 "In brief, these laws state that: